-What is a polar pattern, you ask?
+What is a polar pattern?

-Both of these microphones have a cardioid polar pattern which refers to a heart-shaped curve.
-In our opinion, it’s more of an upside-down heart shape, kinda like “Ace of Spades”.
+Both of these microphones have a cardioid polar pattern.
+This is a heart-shaped curve.
+In our opinion, it’s more like an upside-down heart shape, something like the popular “Ace of Spades”.

 Basically, any sound source around the 180-degree mark will be picked up by the microphone.
 Anything more than that will be rejected.

 If you want to visibly see the pickup pattern of a cardioid microphone, watch the quick demonstration below.
 It’ll help you to fully understand where you need to place your microphone for the best sound.

 Video: Cardioid Microphone Polar Pattern (Part 3 of 6)